hide212131/generator-jhipster-llm/README.md

 After starting, access the following URL.
 The chat application will be displayed.
 [http://localhost:8080/chat-ui/index.html](http://localhost:8080/chat-ui/index.html)

+When you open the BetterChatGPT screen, open the API menu,check `Use custom API endpoint`, and enter `http://localhost:8080/api/llm/v1/chat/completions` in the API Endpoint.

 Try typing something.
 Congratulations if you get a response!
 Enjoy building applications with LLM and Java!

 # Note when choosing Ollama